-To make a second call while you are currently on a call, press the Webutton and say "Dial" or "Call" followed by the phone number or phonebook entry you wish to call.
+To make a second call while you are currently on a call, push the WVR button and say "Dial" or "Call" followed by the phone number or phonebook entry you wish to call.
 The first call will be on hold while the second call is in progress.
-To go back to the first call, refer to "Toggling Between Calls" in this section.
+To go back to the first call, refer to

+"Toggling Between Calls" in this section.
 To combine two calls, refer to "Conference Call" in this section.